Dainky/Project-summaries/README.md

 # Project-summaries
-This repo will serve as a hub for all my Projects Summaries and othings misc items likes tools.
+This repo will serve as a hub for all my Projects Summaries and othings misc items like tools.
 All of which are also displayed on my website at www.dainky.com